OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

        bzip2 -d feature_city_CBD.osm.bz2

 #.
 In QGIS, choose :menuselection:`Project --> New`.
 If you had the
-   SEXTANTE Toolbox open you might want to close it.
+   Processing Toolbox open you might want to close it.

-#.
-Choose :menuselection:`Plugins --> Manage Plugins`.

    .. image:: ../../images/screenshots/1024x768/qgis_osm_plugin.png
      :scale: 50 %
      :alt:  The OpenStreetMap plugin
      :align: right

 #.
-Scroll down or type ``open`` into the Search box and select
-   the `OpenStreetMap` plugin.
-Then click :guilabel:`Ok`.

-   * A new `Web` menu and toolbar will appear and a toolbar on the right side of the map canvas.
+Choose :menuselection:`Vector --> OpenStreetMap --> Import toplogy from XML`.

 #.
-Choose :menuselection:`Web --> OpenStreetMap --> Load OSM from file`.
+Click on the "..." button next to "Input XML file (.osm)" and select
+   the `feature_city_CBD.osm` file you just copied into the home directory.
+   The "Output SpatialLite DB file" name will be automatically set.
+Click :guilabel:`Ok` to convert the dataset to SpatiaLite format and create a connection to the SpatialLite DB within QGIS.

 #.
+Next we need to extract points, lines, and areas, then add topology to
+   each of these three new layers.
+To do this we need to run the tool three times.
-Click on the "..." button and select the `feature_city_CBD.osm` file you
+   Select :menuselection:`Vector --> OpenStreetMap --> Export toplogy to SpatiaLite` and use the "..." button to select the newly created `feature_city_CBD.osm.db` file.
-   just copied into the home directory.
+   The `Output layer name` will be automatically filled in for you depending on the `Export type` selected.
+Click the :guilabel:`Load from DB` button to load in the available tags.
+For the "points" layer tick the `amentity` box;
+   for the "polylines" layer tick the `highway` layer; and for the "polygon" layer select the `building` layer.
+You may wish to change the `Output layer name` to reflect the feature tags that you've selected.
+   When you are ready, press :guilabel:`Ok` to load in the layer.
+You will need to again press the :guilabel:`Load from DB` button after changing the export type from points to polylines, and polylines to polygons.

 #.
-Tick the `name`, `highway`, and `amenity` check boxes.
+Once topology is loaded, you can also refine the SpatiaLite layer by
+   querying just certain features from within it.
+   Select :menuselection:`Layer --> Add SpatiaLite Layer...` from the menu and from the `Databases` list select `feature_city_CBD@...` and then click on :guilabel:`Connect`.
+Double click on the `feature_city_cbd_polylines` table and then double click on "highway" to start building your SQL query.
+Then click on the :guilabel:`=` button, then the :guilabel:`All` button, and double click on `motorway` from the Values list.
+Click the :guilabel:`Test` button to verify the result, and finally click on :guilabel:`Ok`.
+Back in the `Add SpatiaLite Table` window click :guilabel:`Add` to restrict the rendering to just major highways.
+You can repeat this process with new layers to render different road types with different widths and styles.

 #.
-Choose :guilabel:`Medium scale` rendering, then click :guilabel:`Ok`.

-#.
 You can now explore this rich dataset.
 Use the ``i`` information cursor
-   button in the `OSM Feature Manger` side-toolbar to query individal map features.
+   button in the QGIS toolbar to query individal map features.

 Things to Try
 ================================================================================